Limit your inputs

 First, did you know that for most retailers 50-60% of the item/store combinations sell 24 or less units per year.
 That’s less than one unit every two weeks.
 Furthermore, about 70-80% of the item/store combinations sell less than 52 units per year, or about 1 unit per week.

-Consider the very – selling 24 or less units a year.
-If the last 52 weeks sales was 24 units and so was the previous year's, it would stand to reason that a reasonable forecast for the upcoming 52 weeks would be around 24 units.
+Consider the very slow sellers – selling 24 or less units a year.
+If the last 52 weeks sales was 24 units and so was the previous year’s, it would stand to reason that a reasonable forecast for the upcoming 52 weeks would be around 24 units.

 Keep in mind, that as actual sales happen the forecasting process would always be re-forecasting, looking ahead and estimating the upcoming 52 weeks consumer demand based on most recent history.